Preposition Dino

 except for

-Except for is a direct exclusion marker.
-Apart from can exclude too, but it can also mean 'besides' in some contexts.
+Except for is the most direct exclusion marker.
+Apart from can mean the same, but it keeps a wider separation image and can also be additive in some contexts.

 except forExcept for one page, the document is complete.